 To enroll in a District school a parent/guardian must provide proof of legal responsibility for the student in the form of a birth certificate, divorce decree or some other legal document.
-The parent or legal guardian of a student under the age of 18 must be present with the student at enrollment to complete necessary paperwork, provide copies of any court orders that affect the child, and the child's emergency notification information.
-Parents must also bring proof of residency (utility bill), birth certificate or other document suitable as proof of the child's identity, and proof that the child has received the age appropriate immunizations as required by the Texas Health Department.
+The parent or legal guardian of a student under the age of 18 must be present with the student at enrollment to complete necessary paperwork, and the child's emergency notification information.
+Parents must also bring proof of residency (utility bill), the child's birth certificate or other document suitable as proof of the child's identity and proof that the child has received the age appropriate immunizations as required by the Texas Health Department.
 (See below).